ctsit/redi/docs/about.rst

       $ make && make install
    </pre>

-Once you are done with testing RED-I an you are satisfied with the results you can remove the virtualenv artifacts and install the RED-I package to be available system-wide.
+Once you are done with testing RED-I and you are satisfied with the results you can remove the virtualenv artifacts and install the RED-I package to be available system-wide.